KacperMitkowski/Doctors/README.md

 - connect with GUS / VIES server to get additional data
 - refine styles and add RWD rules by implementing more Bootstrap classes
 - add external libs to improve UI such as prime.ng
-- prepare documentation for other developers:
+- prepare documentation for other developers

 ## Screenshots: